 - Thames Way reflects my journey along the Thames River.
 I walked from London to the source over 180 miles.
 I wrote the haiku and tanka poems along the way

-- My second collection of haiku, A Thousand Sparks, has was published in 2018.
+- My second collection of haiku, A Thousand Sparks, was published in 2018.

 - All of the haiku from A Thousand Sparks has been published in literary journals and websites such as Blithe Spirit, Frogpond, Presence, and Shamrock (see List of Publications for full details)

-- I have written three haibun to date.
+- I have written seven haibun to date.
 This is a new area for me

 - Haibun are a combination of prose and haiku poetry (as well as tanka).
 Haibun are generally about personal reflections and travel writing